2-Way Street: Open Forum

-Using the format of a fishbowl conversation, this discussion event, designed by artist Alice Gale-Feeny, invites the active sharing of knowledge and experience – felt, taught, factual and speculative – relating to living and working individually and in community.
+In this discussion event artist Alice Gale-Feeny used the format of a fishbowl conversation and invited the active sharing of knowledge and experience – felt, taught, factual and speculative – relating to living and working individually and in community.

-Alice has invited a number of guests, with whom she has ongoing conversations, to join us and take part in a collective discussion which will explore our experience of architecture both as a physical, material reality and from the embodied perspective of living within and around it.
-Drawing from individual perspectives we will begin responding to a series of prompts including ‘What are the basic principles you live and work by?’, ‘What question would you like to ask the architect who designed a building you regularly occupy?’, ‘How do you design a space for another human other than yourself?’, ‘How would you go about constructing a staircase?’, ‘What function can a table have?’, ‘How are decisions made in your house or place of work?’, ‘How can furniture affect our physical and psychological experience?’.
+Alice invited a number of guests, with whom she has ongoing conversations, to join us in a collective discussion where we explored our experience of architecture both as a physical, material reality and from the embodied perspective of living within and around it.
+Drawing from individual perspectives we began by responding to a series of prompts including ‘What are the basic principles you live and work by?’, ‘What question would you like to ask the architect who designed a building you regularly occupy?’, ‘How do you design a space for another human other than yourself?’, ‘How would you go about constructing a staircase?’, ‘What function can a table have?’, ‘How are decisions made in your house or place of work?’, ‘How can furniture affect our physical and psychological experience?’.

-This event is intended to be active and informal, welcoming your voice as an attendee and participant and aims to provide a supportive environment for all present.
-The event will be documented and resulting material will contribute towards Alice’s ongoing research into the voicing of collective and individual experience.
+The event was documented and the resulting material will contribute towards Alice’s ongoing research into the voicing of collective and individual experience.